 The beginning of an adventure

-By the fall of 1964, Heather was determined to get professional qualifications as a hairdresser.
-She applied for a $500 loan from the TD bank to cover the cost of the course and on 3 Jan.
-1965, travelled to Montreal.
-This was the 18-yr old’s first trip to the city.
-Bus routes were daunting in the beginning and everything was new.
-Family members she stayed with encouraged her as did daily letters from her boyfriend, Dean Patterson.
-They had gone out as a four-some the evening of 23 May 1963, the first night after the tragedy at Beaver Dam Bridge, on the road between Gaspe and Murdochville.
+Encouragement came not only from strangers, but more solidly from the daily letters she received from her boyfriend, Dean Patterson.
+A foursome had gone out the evening of May 23, 1963, the first night after the tragedy at Beaver Dam Bridge on the road between Gaspé and Murdochville.
 Dean was one of four survivors.
-Six of his co-workers from Gaspe Copper Mines drowned.
+“A great calm came over me during it all.”
 When you almost die, especially at a young age, you do not let the grass grow under your feet.
 Dean and Heather began dating the following day.
-His letters made home feel less far away.
+His letters helped shorten the sense of distance between Montreal and home.

 The big jump

-By 1983, the once new building was showing wear and renovations would soon be needed.
+By 1983, the once-new building was showing its age and would require renovations.
 Heather decided it was time to sell.
-Working for two years with incoming owner Yvette Couture as part of their transaction, Heather remained alert to change, possibilities and new challenges.
-Finishing at the Salon at 2:30 p.m, she began her second job at 3 p.m., becoming the teacher of a new Adult Ed certified program in hairdressing being provided through Manpower at the Polyvalente.
-Over two years she taught 22 students, with 14 graduating.
+Working for two years with incoming owner Yvette Couture as part of their transaction, Heather remained open to change, possibilities and new challenges.

 Heart on hand

-Between 1985 and 1990, Heather responded to requests from residents, providing cuts, sets and perms at Monseigneur Ross.
-In 1998 she opened a salon at the Manoir des Augustins where she worked each Wed. for 10 years, appreciating the experience with different clients while maintaining her busy operation in Sunnybank.
-Commitment to people included giving a perm to someone who was hospitalized, taking her services to people living at home with significant health problems and, having promised, doing a long loyal client’s hair in her casket.
+Requests came from aging, long-time and new clients now resident at the Pavillon Ross to receive her hairdressing services there.
+Between 1985 and 1990, Heather provided shut-ins with cuts, sets and perms.
+In 1998, she opened a salon at the Manoir des Augustins where she worked each Wednesday for 10 years, appreciating the experience with different clients while maintaining her busy operation in Sunnybank.

 Family and community were always part of Heather’s full schedule.
-Inviting people in and going out, celebrating birthdays, anniversaries and simply getting together, she somehow found time also to sew or knit over the years 58 quilts and afghans, all as gifts, to those experiencing challenges or marking special moments in their lives.
-She volunteered for 10 years as Spec’s community correspondent for the area, spoke at a Women’s Day event in Chandler and often put on a Santa Claus costume to play the role for children and adult parties.
+Inviting people in and going out, celebrating birthdays, anniversaries and simply getting together, she somehow found the time also to sew or knit over the years 58 quilts and afghans, all gifts, to those experiencing challenges and those marking special moments in their lives.

-Heather tells me that one summer evening, guided by an inner feeling, she went outside to stand alone and look at the stars.
-Brilliant points of light against a black blanket of sky.
-Did she see a celestial quilt of sorts?
+Heather says that one summer evening, guided by an inner feeling, she went outside to stand alone and look at the stars.
+Brilliant points of light against a velvety black sky — a celestial quilt of sorts.
 Heather said that was one of the best experiences of her life.
-“I don’t want to run out of time,” she concludes.

 Photos (in order)